Tantra: Later developments

 Hindu tantra, while practiced by some of the general lay population, was eventually overshadowed by the more popular Bhakti movements that swept throughout India from the 15th century onwards.
 According to Samuel, "these new devotional styles of religion, with their emphasis on emotional submission to a supreme saviour-deity, whether Saivite or Vaisnavite, were better adapted, perhaps, to the subaltern role of non-Muslim groups under Muslim rule."
 Saiva tantra did remain an important practice among most Saiva ascetics however.
 Tantric traditions also survived in certain regions, such as among the Naths of Rajasthan, in the Sri Vidya tradition of South India and in the Bengali Bauls.

-In Buddhism, while tantra became accepted in the great Mahayana establishments of Nalanda and Vikramashila and spread to the Himalayan regions, it also experienced serious setbacks in other regions, particularly Southeast Asia.
-In Burma, for example, King Anawratha (1044–1077) is said to have disbanded tantric "Ari" monks.
-As Theravada Buddhism became dominant in South East Asian states, tantric religions became marginalised in those regions.
-In Sri Lanka, tantric Buddhism also suffered debilitating setbacks.
-Initially the large Abhayagiri Monastery was a place where the practice of Vajrayana seems to have flourished during the 8th century.
-However, Abhayagiri was disbanded and forced to convert to the orthodox Mahāvihāra sect during the reign of Parakramabahu I (1153–1186).